didulanthaisuru/DAY_2/README.md

-not currently use this,just closed()
+Not currently use this,just closed()